celsomsilva/ai-agent-java-demo/README.md

 ```
 and wait a few seconds or minutes (depending on your machine).

+Its System Prompt: "You are a cook ready to help a housewife."
 The LLaMA model will answer the prompt:
-"What are the ingredients of a chocolate cake?"
+"What are the ingredients of a cake?"

 Note: TinyLlama can make mistakes.
 Check out this important information.